orlagh-sweeney/we-ride-cycling-club/README.md

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/): This was used throughout the project to test responsiveness, to de-bug any issues, and to test changes to HTML and CSS before implementing them in Gitpod.
 - [Responsive Design Checker](https://www.responsivedesignchecker.com/): This was used to check the responsiveness of the site on different device sizes (mobile/tablet/laptop/desktop).

+### Browser Tesing
+The website was testing on the followin browsers with no issues:
+- Google Chrome
+- Safari
+- Mozilla Firefox
+- Microsoft Edfge

 ### Feature Testing
 The following website features were manually tested:
 - Clicking on the logo will bring the user to the home page.